UMONS-GFA/ardas-tools/docs/source/getting_started.rst

         --noreboot

-.. _nopipenv:* Prevent creating a new virtual environment and installing all dependencies
+* .. _nopipenv:Prevent creating a new virtual environment and installing all dependencies

     Installing dependencies could be slow on a raspberry pi.
 If you plan to install several identical loggers, it could be advisable to create a disk image with the right dependencies installed in the virtual environment.